S3 method for class 'cssr'

 Value

-A data.frame; each row contains a cluster, arranged in decreasing order of cluster selection proportion from top to bottom.
-The columns are ClustName (the name of the cluster that was either provided to css or made by css if no name was provided); ClustProtoName (the name of the selection prototype from the cluster, which is the feature with the greatest individual selection proportion among all the cluster members, with ties broken by choosing the feature with the highest correlation with the response if the response is real-valued; only returned if the features are named), ClustProtoNum (the column number of the prototype in the X matrix provided to css), and ClustSize (the size of the cluster).
+Invisibly, the unchanged cssr object x (following the standard convention for print methods).
+Called for its side effect: printing a summary table with one row per cluster, arranged in decreasing order of cluster selection proportion from top to bottom.
+The printed columns are ClustName (the name of the cluster that was either provided to css or made by css if no name was provided); ClustProtoName (the name of the selection prototype from the cluster, which is the feature with the greatest individual selection proportion among all the cluster members, with ties broken by choosing the feature with the highest correlation with the response if the response is real-valued; only shown if the features are named); ClustProtoNum (the column number of the prototype in the X matrix provided to css); ClustSelProp (the cluster's selection proportion); and ClustSize (the size of the cluster).

 Author